robinsones/robinsones_blog/content/page/speaking.md

 ## Podcasts

+July 2020, How to Jump into Data Science from Any Background on Develomentor (Jacqueline Nolis, my co-author, was also a guest).
+[Recording](https://develomentor.com/2020/07/23/emily-robinson-jacqueline-nolis-how-to-jump-into-data-science-from-any-background-76/).

-June 2020, Build a Career in Data Science Book Session with Women in Analytics and Women in Tech International (Jacqueline Nolis, my co-author, was also a guest), [Recording](https://www.youtube.com/watch?v=P9rfb09FWjI).
+June 2020, Build a Career in Data Science Book Session with Women in Analytics and Women in Tech International (Jacqueline Nolis, my co-author, was also a guest).
+[Recording](https://www.youtube.com/watch?v=P9rfb09FWjI).

-April 2020, Build a Career in Data Science on Talk Python to Me (Jacqueline Nolis, my co-author, was also a guest), [Recording](https://talkpython.fm/episodes/show/262/build-a-career-in-data-science).
+April 2020, Build a Career in Data Science on Talk Python to Me (Jacqueline Nolis was also a guest), [Recording](https://talkpython.fm/episodes/show/262/build-a-career-in-data-science).

 April 2020, Tackling Data Science Job Hunting, Interviews & Negotiations on Super Data Science Podcast.
 [Recording and transcript](https://www.superdatascience.com/podcast/tackling-data-science-job-hunting-interviews-and-negotiations).